stanislawbartkowski/CACenter/README.md

 # Create new CA center

 > ./ca.sh create safe/force<br>

 Creates new CA using configuration parameters in *env.rc*.
 Previous content of *DIRCA* is removed.
-Parameter *safe* asks for yes/no permission before creating new CA, parameter *force* creates new CA and remove the old on without asking.
+Parameter *safe* asks for yes/no permission before creating new CA, parameter *force* creates new CA and remove the old on without asking.<br>
+Script exit code 0 means success, any other exit code means failure.

 Example:<br>
 >./ca.sh create safe